IHE/RAD.IMR/input/pagecontent/RAD-Y2.md

 - shall use the text enclosed by the `<IMRRef>` element as the display text for the hyperlink

-- the URL for this hyperlink shall be set to the concatenation of the Observation.derivedFrom.endpoint.address with the valueString from the matching Observation.component.id entry.
+- shall construct the URL for this hyperlink by concatenating Observation.derivedFrom.endpoint.address with the valueString from the matching Observation.component.id entry.
 The resulting URL shall be a valid URL according to the contentType.

 - may add additional parameters to the URL to invoke specific functions provided by the Image Manager / Image Archive